csndl-iitd/snippets/tobii_pro_2_ET_video_EEG_sync/README.md

 1. The raw exported file from Tobii Pro 2 glasses (livedata.json.gz)
 2. (Optional) processed ET file
-3. BrainVision EEG data files (.eeg, .vhdr and .vmrk)
+3. BrainVision EEG data files (.eeg, .vhdr and .vmrk) Note that the .eeg file is too large, and not included in the repo.

 **Dependencies:**